Customization of the django-admin-tools modules

 Customizing the theme

-The theming support is still very basic, do not rely too much on it for the moment.
+The theming support is still very basic and I'm still not sure it's a good idea, so do not rely to much on it for the moment.

 This is very simple, just configure the ADMIN_TOOLS_THEMING_CSS to point to your custom css file, for example: